 Therefore, on a boat in scope of GSIUR, examiners who are not Gas Safe registered can only complete check 7.12.2 (confirming gas tightness) by either:

-- undertaking a gas tightness test using a bubble tester where fitted and correctly located; or,
+- undertaking a gas tightness test using a bubble leak detector where fitted and correctly located; or,

 - observing the tightness test conducted by a (LPG boats-competent) Gas Safe registered installer

 Where a BSS Examiner is also Gas Safe registered is undertaking a BSS Examination of a boat in scope of GSIUR such as a hire boat, commercial or community boat, the Examiner could potentially identify safety-related LPG issues beyond the extent of the BSS Requirements.
 In doing so, they may feel duty-bound under their Gas Safe registration to report and discuss the additional issues.

 Does a Bubble Tester do away with the need for a Gas Safe registered engineer testing the gas system during a BSS Examination on hire or commercial boats?

 Yes, because any BSS Examiner can check for leaks using a fully functioning and appropriately located bubble leak detector.
 It is the case however that there is no BSS requirement for a bubble leak detector and so fitting one is matter of boat owner choice.

 Note that all other types of gas work, such as adding or replacing an appliance, needs to be conducted by a Gas Safe registered engineer with the LPG boat competence listed on his/her identity card.